Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 </div>

 Using this way of thinking, the first element of `a` is to the left of the "1-divider".
-An integer index `i` produces the element to the right of the "`i`-divider", and a slice `a[i:j]` picks the elements between the `i` and `j` dividers.
+An integer index `i` produces the element to the right of the "`i`-divider", and a slice `a[i:j]` selects the elements between the `i` and `j` dividers.

 At first glance, this seems like a rather clever way to think about the half-open rule.
 For instance, between the `3` and `5` dividers is the subarray